AkramsBookshelf/GCT-Unity/UIManager/GDC_UISettingsMenu.md

-# 🏹 Game Design Challenge: Extending the UI System – Settings Menus
+# 🏹 Game Design Challenge: Extending the UI System

 > By: Akram Taghavi-Burris | © 2026